ruby/vscode-rdbg/README.md

 After that, you can connect to the debug port.
 This extension searches opening debugger port and attach to that port by running `Attach with rdbg` (select it on the top of "RUN AND DEBUG" pane and push the green "Start Debugging" button).

-You can specify the following "attach" configrations.
+You can specify the following "attach" configurations.

 * `rdbgPath`: Same as `launch` request.
 * `debugPort`: Same as `launch` request.